wadaniel/korali/source/modules/problem/design/README.rst

 Design
 ******

-The design problem measures the wealth of a design :math:`s` using the information gain
+The design problem considers the expected information gain of measurements for the experimental design :math:`s`, given by

 .. math::